PkmX/hpbar/README.md

 # HPBar Addon

-This mod shows HP bars and info about the target being aimed at.
+This mod displays a HP bar and info about the target being aimed at.

-It should work with all mods (sans those that come with their own HP bars) and provides special name handling for popular complex doom mods (LCA, RM, HAF, Ark, ILCA) and RGA2.
+It should work with all mods (sans those that come with their own HP bars, e.g. WoC and DnD) and provides special name pretty-printing for popular Complex Doom mods (LCA, RM, HAF, Ark, ILCA) and RGA2.

 ## Dependencies